What to Do at Disney World Over Easter Weekend: Parades, Treats, and Bunny Magic

 • Coconut macaroon nests

-The 2025 Easter Parade at Magic Kingdom is still TBD, but in years past, it has been a colorful and joyful pre-parade to the Festival of Fantasy Parade.
-Typically, this spring-themed entertainment occurs the Saturday before Easter and on Easter Sunday itself, stepping off just before Festival of Fantasy on Main Street, U.S.A.
+In years past, the Easter Parade has been a colorful and joyful pre parade to the Festival of Fantasy Parade.
+Typically, this spring themed entertainment occurs the Saturday before Easter and on Easter Sunday itself, stepping off just before Festival of Fantasy on Main Street, U.S.A.
+Once you know the Easter dates for the year, you can usually expect the parade to happen on those two days, right before Festival of Fantasy rolls down Main Street.

 This special parade features: